-Rome gradually prevailed over her Latin neighbours, and became recognized as the leading city-state within Latium.
+Rome gradually prevailed over her Latin neighbors, and became recognized as the leading city-state within Latium.

 In c.
-406 BC, after a fierce ten-year war with Veii, her nearest Etruscan neighbour (only ten miles away), she was victorious, and destroyed the city.
+406 BCE, after a fierce ten-year war with Veii, her nearest Etruscan neighbor (only ten miles away), she was victorious, and destroyed the city.
 At one stroke Roman territory almost doubled in size.
 The Romans settled their own citizens on the land that had belonged to the enemy.
-This put her in an even stronger position with her neighbours.
+This put her in an even stronger position with her neighbors.

 Then disaster struck.
-A powerful raiding party of Gauls, coming down the Italian peninsula from northern Italy, defeated the Roman army and burnt the city, narrowly failing to take the Citadel and destroy the city altogether (c.
-390 BC).
+A powerful raiding party of Gauls, (whom the Greeks called ‘Keltoi’, or Celts,) coming down the Italian peninsula from northern Italy, defeated the Roman army and burnt the city, narrowly failing to take the Citadel and destroy the city altogether (c.
+390 BCE).

 It took many years for Rome to regain her leading position within Latium.
 Tensions between Patricians and Plebeians continued, gradually taking on a different character.
 Some plebeians had, over the years, become wealthy landowners, and they were becoming increasingly resentful about having no share in the leadership of the state.
 These rich plebeians used the massed power of their poorer fellows not only to guarantee the rights of the Plebeians, but also to gain access to high office for themselves.